ogbluebear/simulate-network-traffic/README.md

 ## Network Attack Scripts for Windows, Linux, and MacOS
-Scripts for simulating various network attacks using shell/python Some functionalities from .sh scripts that are often available on Linux and MacOS aren't available on Windows, so there are alternative python scripts
+Scripts for simulating various network attacks using shell/python for all platforms, including Windows, Linux, MacOS

+The traffic generated simulates normal, non-malicious network activity - can be used for dataset creation to find anomalies in malicious vs normal network traffic

 # Generating Normal Network traffic